isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

  Their suggestion led to an unexpected development.
 But despite their enthusiasm, I began to think that there was something wrong with their way of dealing with the problem.

  “Wait a minute please.
 I knew all about this.
 And please do not give them the director's warning.
 Now they are all confused.
 I'd like to try to believe them.
-I think they are struggling with their old consciousness within themselves.
+I think they are struggling with their old consciousness within themselves."

  Little by little, something like certainty welled up inside myself.